BinduMadhaviJarugula/MyWidgets/README.md

 When the user opened the application, Widget has been created and button has displayed on the home screen of the mobile.
 When button is clicked it directly redirects to the application :smile:.
 And this widget button has text which will update for every on click on the text view in the app.:thumbsup:
+And this isthe basic example for creating as widget :blush: :thumbsup:.